-Name of the Director Mr. Apoorva Shah Mr. Apar Shah DIN 00573184 07125733 Date of Birth 01/01/1966 26/07/1994 Age 54 age 28 years Expertise in Specific Functional Area He has more than 27 years of experience in the export industry.
-As the Chairman of our Company, he is responsible for the overall growth and development of our Company and is also responsible for creating the brand images of the Company's product lines.
-He is involved in the day to day affairs of the Company and is responsible for the expansion of the Company into an 'End-to End' Food Processing Company.
-Mr. Apar Shah aged 27 years.
+Name of the Director Mr. Apar Shah DIN 07125733 Date of Birth 26/07/1994 Age 28 years Expertise in Specific Functional Area Mr. Apar Shah aged 28 years.
 He is Commerce Graduate from Mumbai University.
-His overall experience is around 6 years and to be specific in the Marketing and Finance industry it varies to 5 years knowledge of in manufacturing and service industries and has displayed strong entrepreneur skills and management capabilities in his career.
+His overall experience is around 7 years and to be specific in the Marketing and Finance industry it varies to 6 years.
+His Knowledge in manufacturing and service industries has displayed strong entrepreneur skills and management capabilities in his career.
 He is involved in the said industry from the conceptualization stage to execution stage like planning, monitoring and decision making activities.
-Qualification B.Com BMS in Finance Import and Export Management from Welingkar Diploma in Finance Imarticus-ey- Financial Anylises Pro- Degree Master in Management Study-Finance No. of shares held in the Company.
-3912699 27650 Other Directorship in Indian Companies (including Private Companies) - - Membership of Committees (Audit Committee and Stakeholders Relationship Committee in otherCompanies) None None Relationship between Directors inter-se : Mr. Apar Shah, is the Son of Mr. Apoorva Shah Mr. Apoorva Shah is father of Mr. Apar Shah
+Qualification BMS in Finance Import and Export Management from Welingkar Diploma in Finance Imarticus-ey- Financial Anylises Pro-Degree Master in Management Study-Finance No. of shares held in the Company 27650 Other Directorship in Indian Companies (including Private Companies) Membership of Committees (Audit Committee and Stakeholders Relationship Committee in other Companies) None Relationship between Directors inter-se Mr. Apoorva Shah is father of Mr. Apar Shah